35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 But this is all wrong.
 Peckham does have history and heritage, and the viability of the development is not immutable, as ACA’s reasoned and researched Inquiry evidence demonstrates.

+Berkeley’s homes are too expensive for local people because Berkeley chooses to build them that way, not because of viability.
+Berkeley knew well enough, for instance, that the site included Morrison’s supermarket and they also set their own profit levels, key elements of any viability calculation – the people of Peckham and Southwark should not now have to sacrifice their own housing opportunities to make that equation work for them.

 The